juxor/afaq/markdown/secI4.md

 does well.
-As Doug Henwood notes, basic science research _"is heavily funded by the public sector and non-profit institutions like universities."_ The internet and computer, for example, were both projects for the Pentagon and _"the government picked up the basic R&amp;D tab for decades, when neither Wall Street nor private industry showed any interest.
-In fact, capital only became interested when the start-up costs had all been borne by the public sector and there were finally profits to be made . . . good American individualists don't like to talk about the public sector, since their hero is the plucky entrepreneur."_ [**After the New Economy**, p.
+As Doug Henwood notes, basic science research _"is heavily funded by the public sector and non-profit institutions like universities."_ The internet and computer, for example, were both projects for the Pentagon and _"the government picked up the basic R &D tab for decades, when neither Wall Street nor private industry showed any interest.
+In fact, capital only became interested when the start-up costs had all been borne by the public sector and there were finally profits to be made . . . good American individualists don't like to talk about the public sector, since their hero is the plucky entrepreneur."_ [ **After the New Economy** , p.
 196 and p.
 6] The rise of such systems across the world indicates that basic research often needs public support in order to be done.
-Even such a leading neo-classical economist as Kenneth Arrow had to admit in the 1960s that market forces are
+Even such a leading neo-classical economist as Kenneth Arrow had to admit in the 1960s that market forces are insufficient:
-insufficient:

-> _"basic research, the output of which is only used as an informational input into other inventive activities, is especially unlikely to be rewarded.
-In fact, it is likely to be of commercial value to the firm undertaking it only if other firms are prevented from using the information.
-But such restriction reduces the efficiency of inventive activity in general, and will therefore reduce its quantity also."_ [quoted by David Schweickart, **Against capitalism**, p.
+> _"basic research, the output of which is only used as an informational input
+> into other inventive activities, is especially unlikely to be rewarded.
+In
+> fact, it is likely to be of commercial value to the firm undertaking it only
+> if other firms are prevented from using the information.
+But such
+> restriction reduces the efficiency of inventive activity in general, and
+> will therefore reduce its quantity also."_ [quoted by David Schweickart,
+> **Against capitalism** , p.
 132]

 Nothing has changed since.
 Would modern society have produced so many innovations if it had not been for the Pentagon system, the space race and so